-Go to www.sscok.edu.
-Click on My SSCOK at the top and login to the student portal.
-After you are logged in, click on the Students tab at the top of the page, then click on Refund Options on the left side of the page, and finally click on Direct Deposit Designation in the center of the page to make your selection.
-After completion of this process, bring a valid government issued ID (driver's license, state issued ID, passport, military ID) to the staff in the Testing Center.
-Testing Center staff will take a picture of the student and print the Student ID card.
+Go to https://my.sscok.edu/ and login to the student portal with your SSC email address and password (default password: 8 digit birthday).
+After you are logged in, click on the Students tab at the top of the page, then click on Refund Options on the left side of the page, and click on Direct Deposit Designation in the center of the page, and make your selection.